bdeewang/bdeewang.github.io/_pages/activities.md

 </div>

 <div class="callout">
-I am a co-organiser of the <b href="https://sites.google.com/ucsc.edu/drp-math/">Directed Reading Program</b> where we pair undergraduates with graduate students to work on a reading project.
+I am a co-organiser of the <a href="https://sites.google.com/ucsc.edu/drp-math/"><b>Directed Reading Program</b></a> where we pair undergraduates with graduate students to work on a reading project.
 I have been an organiser since Fall 2021 where I helped restart the program after a brief hiatus during the pandemic.
 I have participated as a mentor myself several times, and you can view the interesting topics my mentees and I worked on here.
 </div>

 <!-- ### UC Santa Cruz -->